Back by popular demand!!

 What People Are Saying

-“It was very inspiring (and of course soooo relaxing) to paddle and yogi with you in Costa Rica.
-I am glad you are doing what your doing – as it showed me new ways to approach paddling.
-You are really good reminders to me that it is important to step up to your potential, but remain true to yourself.” – Almut, Germany
+“It was very inspiring to paddle and yogi with you in Costa Rica.
+I am glad you’re doing what you’re doing.
+You showed me new ways to approach paddling… really good reminders that it is important to step up to your potential, and remain true to yourself.” – Almut, Germany

 “The rivers are beautiful and I fell in love with the Pacuare River and staying at Jungle Camp.
 Not only did my kayaking skills grow as well as my confidence, but also I was able to share this experience with such great women and instructors.
 And to top it off, I loved the yoga every morning and the laughter and celebration in the evening.
 I am so glad I did not miss this experience!” – Sarah, WI